-- – Rs 3.5 lakh crore for farm sector
+- – Rs 3.5 lakh crore for the farm sector

-- – Rs 2.6 lakh crore for social sector
+- – Rs 2.6 lakh crore for the social sector

-- – Rs 1.6 lakh crore for defense sector
+- – Rs 1.6 lakh crore for the defense sector

-India’s gross domestic product (GDP) growth for the financial year 2022 is targeted at 9.22 per cent, which gives a lot of confidence to non-resident Indians (NRIs) to invest in India.
-NRIs will continue to send remittances, which have been constantly growing at $ 90 (Dh330.
-57) billion in 2021.
+India’s gross domestic product (GDP) growth for the financial year 2022 is targeted at 9.22 percent, which gives a lot of confidence to non-resident Indians (NRIs) to invest in India.

-Indian Finance Minister Nirmala Seetharaman tabled her fourth consecutive budget under challenging circumstances such as high fiscal deficit, inflationary pressure and rising unemployment across various sectors.
+Indian Finance Minister Nirmala Seetharaman tabled her fourth consecutive budget under challenging circumstances such as the high fiscal deficit, inflationary pressure, and rising unemployment across various sectors.

-This year’s budget is shorter than usual, which sends the message that the Narendra Modi-led government has not tinkered with the existing taxation regime for NRIs or the taxpayers.
-The government has announced three broad measures for NRIs.
-There are a few exciting financial developments coming up in the next fiscal year.
-The first is the introduction of e-rupee, which will make it cheaper and faster for NRIs to send remittances across borders.
+This year’s budget is shorter than usual, which sends the message that the Narendra Modi-led government has not tinkered with the existing taxation regime for NRIs or taxpayers.
+A few exciting financial developments are coming up in the next fiscal year.
+The first is the introduction of the e-rupee, which will make it cheaper and faster for NRIs to send remittances across borders.
 This will be a very positive change for the community.

-The second change that will take effect starting from April 1 is the roll out of e-passports.
-These passports will have an electronic chip with security-related data encoded on it.
+The second change that will take effect starting from April 1 is the rollout of e-passports.
+These passports will have an electronic chip with security-related data encoded on them.
 This will help NRIs manage their entry and exit procedures more easily.
-The embedded chip in passports and linkages of data with India’s MEA and tax authorities can provide data to tax authorities with seamless accuracy, helping to detect any incorrect disclosure in residential status or incorrect reporting and taxation of foreign income by NRIs.
+The embedded chip in passports and linkages of data with India’s MEA and tax authorities can provide data to tax authorities with seamless accuracy, helping to detect any incorrect disclosure of residential status or incorrect reporting and taxation of foreign income by NRIs.

 Impact of Indian Govt Budget 2022 on Seafarers

-The budget is also expected to have a significant impact on the maritime sector, which is one of the key drivers of India’s economy.
-The government has proposed a number of initiatives to promote maritime trade and port development.
+The budget is also expected to significantly impact the maritime sector, which is one of the key drivers of India’s economy.
+The government has proposed several initiatives to promote maritime trade and port development.

 The Union Budget for the year 2022-23 has been presented in the Parliament by the Finance Minister.
-The main focus of this budget is on agriculture, rural development, social sector, employment generation and infrastructure.
+The main focus of this budget is on agriculture, rural development, the social sector, employment generation, and infrastructure.
 The budget also has a special focus on the maritime sector.

 The government has announced various measures to promote the maritime sector.
 These include:

-- – Setting up a Rs.
+- – Setting up an Rs.
 1,000 crore Maritime Infrastructure Development Fund

 New Residential Norms For NRIs, OCIs, PIOs